nukopian/DBIx-Squirrel/README.md

 - It is the first element of the `@_` list.
 Use `$_[0]`, or `shift` the value from the start of the list.
-- It is also presented to the transformation step in the `$_` variable, though that should be used quickly.
+- It is also presented in the `$_` variable, though that state is ephemeral and should be consumed before it changes.

 #### `result_current`